matthieugomez/topdecompose/README.md

 # topdecompose

+This Stata command implements the decomposition from Gomez (["Decomposing the Growth of Top Wealth Shares"](https://doi.org/10.3982/ECTA21396), *Econometrica*, 2024).
+It decomposes the growth of average wealth in a top percentile into three terms:

+- **Within** — the wealth growth of individuals who remain in the top percentile
+- **Between** — composition changes as individuals move into and out of the top percentile
+- **Demography** — composition changes from individuals entering and exiting the economy (births, deaths, and population growth)

+The decomposition is exact: **total = within + between + demography**.

+## How it works

-Suppose you have an unbalanced panel dataset of individuals, each observed over multiple years.
-Every year, individuals are ranked with respect to some variable — say, wealth — and you assign a variable `top` equal to 1 if the individual is in a top percentile (e.g., the top 1%), 0 if the individual is in the economy but not in the top, and missing if the individual is not in the economy (or simply not observed in the panel that year).
+The program takes an unbalanced panel dataset where each individual has a variable `top` equal to 1 if in the top percentile, 0 if below the top, or missing if not in the economy.
+It classifies each individual into one of five groups based on their `top` status across consecutive periods:

-The average wealth in the top percentile changes over time.
-But why?
-Is it because individuals who stay in the top are getting richer (*within*)?
-Because high-wealth individuals are moving into the top while low-wealth individuals drop out (*between*)?
-Or because of demographic turnover — births, deaths, and population growth (*demography*)?

-This Stata command answers these questions.
-It decomposes the growth of average wealth in the top percentile into interpretable components, by classifying each individual into one of five mutually exclusive groups based on their `top` status across consecutive periods:

 <p align="center">
   <img src="figure/classification.png" width="500">